stronnag/mwptools/docs/manual/docs/mwp-hid-device-support.md

 * The hard part of this is arbitrating serial usage between the need to maintain INAV's requirement for `MSP_SET_RAW_RC` (minimum of 5Hz refesh) and mwp's telemetry requirement (minimum say (also) 5 MSP/sec, though it this is not a hard limit, rather a usability desire).
 * You may consider using `USE_MSP_RC_OVERRIDE` / `MSP RC Override` and a backup TX.
 * Note that mwp tries to send `MSP_SET_RAW_RC` messages every 150 milliseconds (c.
 7Hz) by default.
 This interval is configurable.
 The default was chosen to minimise the chances of fail-safe while maintaining a decent telemetry rate.
+* When the `mwp-hid-server` is started, mwp gets the current RC values from the FC.
+If the FC has valid RC data, the `mwp-hid-server` assumes these values.

 ### Serial Usage Metrics